Fair-Exchange/safenode-docker/README.md

 docker volume create --name safenode2-data docker run -v safenode2-data:/safenode --name=safenode2 -d safecoin/safenode
 ```
-Note how `safenode-data` is now `safenode2-data` in both commands.
-Also the container name has been changed so you can easily identify the right container id.
+Note how `safenode-data` is now `safenode2-data` in both commands; the container name has been changed so you can easily identify the right container id and port forwarding (`-p 8770:8770`) has been removed.

 ##### Be sure to have enough ram for all your containers!
 #### Something's going wrong, how can I see logs?